 But I’ll get to that in a minuteLet me first tell you a little bit about the Int’l Bloggers Club (IBC).
 Every month a group of bloggers from around the world get together to create something using a common theme.
 Last month was all about Christmas and this month we’re sharing Valentine’s gift and decor ideas.
 You’ll be able to see all of our projects at the bottom of the post.
 Okay back to those baked cotton mushrooms.

-What you need
+What you need for the mosaic doorstop

-- One large rock from your garden
+- One large pebble from your garden

-- Mosaic pieces
+- Mosaic tiles

 - Extra strong, tacky glue

-- Mosaic nippers (optional)
+- Mosaic nippers

 - Use extra strong, tacky glue.
 Rocks are oddly shaped and tacky glue will stick to most surfaces, even bumpy ones.
 If you use runny glue, you’ll spend half the time chasing the tiles around the rock as they slip and slide all over the place.

-- Try and find a rock that’s reasonably flat and big enough to work on
+- Try and find a rock that’s reasonably flat and big enough to work on.

 - Wear googles if you’re going to cut the tiles.
 Those tile chips have a tendency to fly all over the place